tcotav/prometheus-kube/README.md

 ### Pre-flight -- Check all the configs, make them your own

-In the `cluster` subdir, you'll see 3 config files and a bash script to create a kubernetes [configmap](http://kubernetes.io/docs/user-guide/configmap/) in the cluster using them.
+In the `cluster` subdir, you'll see 3 config files and a bash script to create a kubernetes [configmap](http://kubernetes.io/docs/user-guide/configmap/) in the cluster.
 We want to change these to match our own environments.

 #### kube.rules

-This is a collection of rules for alerting that we'll load into prometheus.
-This should be ok as is to start with.
-As you learn your environment more you can add, subtract, and modify from here.
+This is a collection of [rules for alerting](https://prometheus.io/docs/alerting/rules/) that we'll load into prometheus.
+This should be ok as-is to start with.
+As you learn your environment more you can add, subtract, and modify this file.

 #### am-simple.yml

 This is the configuration file for the alertmanager service.
-You'll want to set the smtp configs up in the `global:` section and update the hipchat url if your organization has one different from the default.
-I'm using sendgrid here, but change that to whatever smtp server you've got set up.
+You'll want to set the smtp configs in the `global:` section and update the hipchat url if your organization has one different from the default.
+I'm using `sendgrid` here, but change that to whatever smtp server you've got set up.

 Next hop down to the `receivers:` section and again set the email and hipchat settings to match your environment.
 Note which token you want to retrieve to get access to the hipchat room specified (I only mention here because I biff this one a lot).